kblkARST/add-kali-tools/README.md

 # "tools-collection" _that i've been using and to be used_
-#### WARNING! this is half-stupid and so was I<br>I'm just apt installing things like katoolin, except katoolin don't works anymore, katoolin3 neither (at least on my pc).
-So i built this and added packages that i need, i just want a linux tools to be available on my select linux distros
+#### WARNING! this is half-stupid and so was I<br>I'm just apt installing things like katoolin, except it won't works anymore, katoolin3 neither (at least on my pc).
+So i built this and added packages that i need, i just want these linux tools to be available on my select distros

-**Tested on Lubuntu ethernet connected**, might damage other idk<br>
+**Tested on eth-wlan connected Lubuntu**, might damage other idk<br>
 this'll add repos to sources.list & installs packages<br>
 I'm a newbie linux user on learning phase<br> so... something might went wrong on your device (so far so good on my VM tho)<br>
 *any assistance and corrections would be nice!*<br>